JosiahJack/Citadel/README.md

 # Citadel

 ### News
 We are in Beta now!
-There a have already been quite a few bugs reported with this public release but here it is: https://github.com/JosiahJack/Citadel/releases/tag/v0.99
+Bugs are very likely for the next several patch releases.
+Get the latest here: https://github.com/JosiahJack/Citadel/tags

-- Sincerely, Josiah 3/12/2022
+- Sincerely, Josiah 3/14/2022

 ### Information
-Version 0.99 (Beta) Released 3/11/2022
+Version 0.99.1 (Beta) 3/14/2023

 Started 7/6/2014